Before the Bell: What every Canadian investor needs to know today

 Canopy Growth said second-quarter revenue rose 10.7 per cent to $17.6-million.
 The company posted a net loss of a penny a share compared with a profit of 5 cents a year earlier.
 Canopy said the weaker profit showing likely reflected continued spending to expand production and international reach.
 "With our objective to win and retain significant future market share, and backed by the recent $245-million investment from Constellation, we remain focused on the expansion of our cultivation capacity, extraction platform and finished branded products programs" said Canopy CEO Bruce Linton said in a statement.

-Vodafone, the world's second-largest mobile operator, raised its full-year earnings growth forecast to 10 percent on Tuesday as its customers used more mobile data on their smartphones rather than looking for WiFi.
+Vodafone, the world's second-largest mobile operator, raised its full-year earnings growth forecast to 10 percent on Tuesday as its customers used more mobile data on their smartphones rather than looking for wifi.
 Chief Executive Vittorio Colao lifted guidance for the first time in Vodafone's recent history after reporting a 13-per-cent rise in first-half adjusted core earnings to 7.4 billion euros ($8.7-billion), comfortably ahead of market forecasts.
 Analysts said Vodafone was benefiting from a combination of investment in its mobile and fixed line networks and cost cutting.
 Its shares rose 4.6 per cent in premarket trading.

 Tesco won provisional approval for its 3.7 billion pound ($4.9-billion) takeover of wholesaler Booker from the U.K. competition regulator on Tuesday, moving Britain's biggest retailer closer to securing a new avenue of growth.